LEARN

 Call:

 Calls made in flight are repetitious and sharp, almost metallic, notes.
-Also emits scolding and grating sounds, and more melodious notes.
+Also scolding and grating sounds, and more melodious notes.

 Content Sources: